Cart

 The following table summarizes the recommended training and exercise for a Retro Pug:

-Activity LevelRetro Pugs are moderate-active.
+Activity LevelRetro Pugs are only moderately active.
 Walks will help keep them in shape.
-They need at least 30 mins of daily activity, with extra playtime.
+They need at least 20 to 30 mins of daily activity, with extra playtime.

 VitalityThey must be active due to their tendency to gain weight, breathing problems, and other health issues.